Longevity education/coordination problem

 As there is no longevity curriculum anywhere (other than at USC), one is often needed to craft one’s own curriculum if one is to have a first-principles approach of “longevity”.
 Bioengineering is THE field to make the biggest dent, but mainstream biogerontology is a separate field from bioengineering, and bioengineering courses tend to cover many broad topics but at a sacrifice to depth or rigor.
 LEARN AN AREA WHERE YOU DO NOT FORGET WHAT YOU LEARNED.
 This is much easier with self-directed learning (or taking limited classes over a LONG period of time starting from age 14/15 all the way to 25-30 [ longevity is ABOUT SPREADING YOUR TIME OUT] rather than cramming several classes [with unmotivated problem sets] into one quarter where you forget most of what you learnd and don’t inspire others to learn the way you do)

 Some people can be expected to do rigor, while others’ integrity quickly declines if they are made to feel insecure about their intelligence, pain threshold, or technical abiities.
-Know that aging is a MUCH more multi-modal field than most other academic fields, so if you’re weak at experiment AND theory, you may still have strengths in understanding OTHERS who do aging OR in crafting the narrative of aging
+Know that aging is a MUCH more multi-modal field than most other academic fields, so if you’re weak at experiment AND theory and don’t score the highest on the dumb (often g-loaded) status games that others play, you may still have strengths in understanding OTHERS who do aging OR in crafting the narrative of aging.
+Being an executive assistant is one way to become relevant/impressive even if you’re weak at what the hypergeniuses excel at (sadly this is not what school rewards people for).

 What else is needed: extreme amounts of kindness